glpi-project/php-library-glpi/README.md

 [![Telegram Group](https://img.shields.io/badge/Telegram-Group-blue.svg)](https://t.me/flyvemdm)
 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

-Flyve MDM is a mobile device management software that enables you to secure and manage all the mobile devices of your business via a unique web-based console (MDM).
+GLPI (_Gestionnaire Libre de Parc Informatique_) is a free IT Asset Management, issue tracking system and service desk solution.
+This open source software is written in PHP.

-To get started, check out [Flyve MDM website](https://flyve-mdm.com/)!
+It helps companies to manage their information system, since it's able to build an inventory of all the organization's assets and to manage administrative and financial tasks.

 ## Table of Contents